Time to Think

 It indeed shocked me to read that Sanjay, one of the biggest crowd pullers, with a voice most would envy 'never had a good opinion of it' and considered it as his 'weakest attribute.'
 [Indeed, a person I highly respect as a superb and musically knowledgeable rasika once had remarked to me, 'At times, he sings like he is fighting with music,' but I have always viewed those attempts only as setting higher and higher bars for himself particularly in the upper octaves.]
 That he can talk about it with such candor, and even more importantly that he is taking steps to overcome those limitations and the strain they impose on his vocal chords by proper training, that too at a later age and after becoming a Sangeethakalanidhi, make him a perfectionist worthy of admiration.
 His ascent along the maturity scale is also shown in how he describes his futile attempts to impress T.N.
 Seshagopalan with an effort ridden atana that was to be called out by a close friend of his and led to a constructive exercise in self introspection.
 These and other tales like how his initial arrogant attitude towards Prince Rama Varma quickly was overcome to result in a close and lasting friendship show growth of Sanjay not only as a musician but as a man along the likability scale.

 'On That Note' is not without some dissonant notes, but blissfully they are very few in number.
 Thus, Sanjay in one place (p.
 61) gripes about some sabhas not being ready to pay him what he thinks he deserves, without recognizing that institutions have their own constraints and have to balance social optimization of supporting new talent (whose exposure often results in losses) against individual optimization by established artists some of whom forget that once they themselves could have been the beneficiaries of such social optimization.
 His caricature (p.
 127-128) of the US NRIs is honestly in poor taste and in the spirit of biting the hand that fed and continues to feed.
+Whoever said, 'uppittavarai uLLaLavum ninai' definitely would not have meant this type of remembrance.

-What makes me, as a reader, truly happy is seeing Sanjay who once told me that there is no need for new compositions and 'periyavaa ellaam naRaiya vittoottu poyirukka' is now taking on a lot of Tamil kritis and is even aspiring to compose some of his own.
+What makes me, as one advocating innovation and positive change, truly happy is seeing Sanjay who once told me that there is no need for new compositions and 'periyavaa ellaam naRaiya vittoottu poyirukka' is now taking on a lot of Tamil kritis and is even aspiring to compose some of his own.
 I sincerely wish him sucess in both of these ventures.
 I can relate to the new found freedom he feels after reaching the goal of Sangeethakalanidhi to get seriously into other genre, but it would indeed be a tragedy were it to come at the price of greater and greater disengagement from the Carnatic where he has much vested and also at the cost of having to eat crow in front of philistine producers and underwriters of major productions who may not bear enough respect for talent and the talented especially when music in the production is not the main theme.

 =====